-Policy - National Nutrition Action Plan 2012 - 2017 Start date: 2012 End date: 2017 Published by: Ministry of Public Health and Sanitation Published year: 2012 Is the policy document adopted?: No / No information Type of policy: National Nutrition Policy, Strategy or Action Plan Goals Strategies M&E Indicators nutrition: This Plan has been developed to operationalize the strategies outlined in the Food Security and Nutrition policy 2012.
+Policy - National Nutrition Action Plan 2012 - 2017 Start date: 2012 End date: 2017 Published by: Ministry of Public Health and Sanitation Published year: 2012 Is the policy document adopted?: No / No information Type of policy: National Nutrition Policy, Strategy or Action Plan Goals Strategies M&E Indicators Goals, objectives or t nutrition: argets related to Purpose: This Plan has been developed to operationalize the strategies outlined in the Food Security and Nutrition policy 2012.
 It serves as a road map for coordinated implementation of nutrition interventions by the government and nutrition stakeholders across development sectors for maximum impact.
-Objectives: 1.
-To improve the nutritional status of women of reproductive age (15-49 years) 2.
-To improve the nutritional status of children under 5 years of age 3.
-To reduce the prevalence of micronutrient deficiencies in the population 4.
-To prevent deterioration of nutritional status and save lives of vulnerable groups in emergencies 5.
-To improve access to quality 6.
-To improve access to quality curative nutrition services 6.
-To improve prevention, management and control of diet related NCDs 7.
-To improve nutrition in schools, public and private institutions 8.
-To improve nutrition knowledge attitudes and practices among the population 9.
-To strengthen the nutrition surveillance, monitoring and evaluation systems
+Objectives: To improve the nutritional status of women of reproductive age (15-49 years) To improve the nutritional status of children under 5 years of age To reduce the prevalence of micronutrient deficiencies in the population To prevent deterioration of nutritional status and save lives of vulnerable groups in emergencies To improve nutrition services To improve nutrition in schools, public and private institutions To improve nutrition knowledge attitudes and practices among the population